JohnParel/react-reactial-list/README.md

 ## Getting Started

-First, run the development server:

-on terminal please run this code:
+on terminal, please run this code first:`npm install`
-`npm install`

 this will install all the dependency.